BTS, Katy Perry, Dolly Parton to auction their Grammys 2021 outfits for charity

 The auction will take place on 30 January next year.
 Singer-songwriter Joni Mitchell, who has been announced this year’s MusiCares Person of the year, will be awarded at a ceremony held on 29 January, 2022.

 The white, black, yellow and orange suits worn by BTS are estimated to fetch a whopping USD 30,000 to USD 50,000.
 Band member J-Hope will also donate three rings he wore for their Grammy performance — a cool twisted double band in gold, a sterling silver ring with three green gems, and a gold-hued, spiral silver ring.
-His accessories are estimated to get anything between USD 2,000 and USD 4,000.
+His accessories are estimated to get anything between USD 2,000 (INR 1,50,500) and USD 4,000 (INR 3,01,000).

 Many other musicians have joined the bandwagon with BTS and decided to contribute to the MusiCares Charity Relief Auction.
 Dolly Parton will give her white and gold rhinestone-embellished dress for auction.
 Parton wore it in 2019 when she was awarded MusiCares Person of the Year.
 Katy Perry will donate an outfit she wore for her performance in 2010.
 The snowflake-inspired ensemble is a sight to behold.